andydunstall/figg/fcm/README.md

 This is inspired by [CCM (Cassandra Cluster Manager)](https://github.com/riptano/ccm) which is used by Cassandra.

-WCM is a server written in Go that manages Figg clusters, exposing a REST API to issue commands.
-It runs Figg nodes in their own goroutine as part of the WCM process.
+FCM is a server written in Go that manages Figg clusters, exposing a REST API to issue commands.
+It runs Figg nodes in their own goroutine as part of the FCM process.
 This means it must be restarted when then Figg service changes, though running system tests should be rare so shouldn't be a big issue.

 ## Usage
-WCM exposes an HTTP API to manage Figg clusters.
+FCM exposes an HTTP API to manage Figg clusters.
 Theres also a [Go SDK](./sdk).

 ### Cluster
 A cluster manages a set of nodes.